Bulk Powders Pure Whey Protein Review

 Pure Whey Protein is also rich in branched-chain amino acids (BCAAs) to help you recover from a tough game or gruelling gym workout.

-It is also low in carbohydrates, fat, lactose and cholesterol, making it a healthy option.
+It is also fairly low in carbohydrates, fat, lactose and cholesterol.

 You can learn about the rest of the ingredients of the Pure Whey Protein here: http://www.bulkpowders.co.uk/pure-whey-protein.html